Subgroup stability diagnostics

 out <- causalDT(X, Y, Z, B_stability = 0)

-# run stability diagnostics manually
+# run stability diagnostics

 stability_out <- evaluate_subgroup_stability(